-To be eligible for a bursary, you must work for more than 7 hours per week in an organisation that has a site in the United Kingdom and that meets the above criteria.
+To be eligible for a bursary, participants must have been working 7 hours per week in an organisation that had a site in the United Kingdom and that meets the above criteria.

 If you do not qualify for a bursary, for example if you are currently not working in the agrifood sector, or if you do not meet the residence criteria, then you may still be able to acquire funding through the AgriFood Charities Partnership (AFCP) who offer assistance in finding other sources of funding.

 Postgraduate Awards are our full accredited qualifications such as PGCert and MSc.
 Applicants can start these awards at three points throughout the academic year – September, January and April.

 50% bursaries were offered for AgriFood ATP postgraduate programmes with a start-date before the end of 2016.

 Why did I need to complete a form if I wished to receive a bursary?

 The AgriFood ATP used your form to check your eligibility and as a record of your bursary award.
 We needed to ensure both you and your company comply with eligibility requirements stipulated by our funding body (BBSRC) and the EU state aid rules.